What are Zero-Click Searches?

 Here are some examples of zero-click search results:

-Weather: If a user searches for the weather in their city, they may see a quick answer with the current temperature and weather conditions directly on the SERP.
+Weather: If someone searches for the weather in their city, they may see the current temperature and weather conditions directly on the search page.
+No need to click anywhere else.

-Sports scores: If a user searches for a particular sports team or game, they may see a quick answer with the score and other relevant information directly on the SERP.
+Sports scores: When searching for a specific sports team or game, the score and other details may show up right on the search results page.

-Directions: If a user searches for directions to a specific location, they may see a Google Maps widget with the directions and estimated travel time directly on the SERP.
+Directions: For searches asking for directions to a place, a map widget with the directions and estimated travel time can appear on the search page itself.

-Definitions: If a user searches for a word or phrase, they may see a quick answer with the definition directly on the SERP.
+Definitions: When looking up the meaning of a word or phrase, a simple definition can show up directly on the SERP.

-Time zones: If a user searches for the time in a particular location, they may see a quick answer with the current time and time zone directly on the SERP.
+Time zones: Searches for the time in a different location may provide the current time and time zone right on the search page.

 How do they appear?